nckslvrmn/whisper/README.md

 The service account or credentials used must have the following permissions:
 - Firestore: `datastore.user` role or equivalent custom role with read/write permissions
 - Cloud Storage: `storage.objectViewer` and `storage.objectCreator` roles or equivalent permissions

+For AWS services, you need to set up authentication using one of these methods:
+1. Set the AWS_PROFILE environment variable to use a specific profile from your AWS credentials file
+2. Set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables directly
+3. Use IAM instance profiles if running on AWS EC2
+4. Use AWS Default Credential Provider Chain which will automatically try the above methods in order

+The AWS credentials used must have the following permissions:
+- DynamoDB: `dynamodb:PutItem`, `dynamodb:GetItem`, `dynamodb:DeleteItem`, `dynamodb:UpdateItem` on the table
+- S3: `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject` on the bucket

 ## API Usage